thenick775/miscellaneous-scripts-bin/retroarch_utilities/amberelec_cheats_assembly/README.md

 <repeat above layout>
 ```

-Note that code template is optional for debuggign purposes.
+Note that code template is optional for debugging purposes.

 Note the dashes are the delimiter between global cheat blocks.

 Note the last cheat block should not have a delimiter.

 See complete examples below: